project-hatohol/HAPI-2.0-Specification/en/README.md

 - Character encoding MUST be UTF-8.
 Normalization form SHOULD be C. String MAY escape.
 - Enough randomness SHOULD be needed from ID object that is used in request and response.
 - Must not use batch request of JSON_RPC in HAPI2(MUST NOT).
 - HAPI2 does not assume to generate and use AMQP queue name dynamically.
-The user need to dicide queue name that is used when contanct to Hatohol server.
+You need to decide queue name that is used when contanct to Hatohol server.
 HAPI2 assume Hatohol server and plugin use the above queue name.

 ## Operating overview